koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_9_new-formats-in-retail.md

-# New Formats in Retail
+# Slide 9 of Lecture 8 contains information about New Formats in Retail

 IKEA in the city
 Amazon go / fresh